 The NDIS provides nationwide support to eligible people with intellectual, physical, sensory, cognitive and psychosocial disabilities, including early intervention supports as needed.
-Engaging with the NDIA, Maple Community Services can guide you through the eligibility and enrolment process to make sure your access and support needs are met.
+Engaging with the NDIA, Maple Community Services can guide you through the eligibility and enrolment process to make sure your access and support needs are met, including NDIS plan management.

 Whether you are just curious about the resources available to you or your loved one or you are enrolled and looking to expand the services and supports you utilise, Maple Community Services has the experience and expertise to help you navigate the NDIS and secure the resources you need.
 Let’s take a look at how NDIS funding eligibility actually works.

 The NDIS funding can be used for various types of assistance, as well as products or services, to improve your quality of life.
 This includes funding for accessing healthcare services, living arrangements, relationship-building, education, life changes, day to day functioning, and more.